-- 1) A distributed STP proof generation and verification protocol (STAMP) is introduced to achieve integrity and non-transferability of STP proofs.
-No additional trusted third parties are required except for a semitrusted CA. - 2) STAMP is designed to maximize users' anonymity and location privacy.
+- A distributed STP proof generation and verification protocol (STAMP) is introduced to achieve integrity and non-transferability of STP proofs.
+No additional trusted third parties are required except for a semi-trusted CA. - 2) STAMP is designed to maximize users' anonymity and location privacy.
 Users are given the control over the location granularity of their STP proofs. - 3) STAMP is collusion-resistant.
-The Bussard-Bagga distance bounding protocol [8] is integrated into STAMP to prevent a user from collecting proofs on behalf of another user.
-An entropy-based trust model is proposed to detect users mutually generating fake proofs for each other. - A prototype application is implemented on the Android platform.
-Experiments show that STAMP requires preferably low computational time and storage. - 5) Simulation experiments validate that our entropybased trust model is able to achieve over 0.9 collusion detection accuracy with fairly high percentage ($\sim 5\%$) of colluding attackers.
+The Bussard-Bagga distance bounding protocol [9] is integrated into STAMP to prevent a user from collecting proofs on behalf of another user.
+An entropy-based trust model is proposed to detect users mutually generating fake proofs for each other. - 4) STAMP uses a entropy-based trust model to guard users from prover-witness collusion.
+This model also encourages witnesses against selfish behavior. - Modifications to STAMP to facilitate the utilization of stationary wireless infrastructure APs or trusted mobile users are presented. - 6) A security analysis is presented to prove STAMP achieves the security and privacy objectives. - A prototype application is implemented on the Android platform.
+Experiments show that STAMP requires preferably low computational time and storage. - 8) Simulation experiments validate that our entropybased trust model is able to achieve over 0.9 collusion detection accuracy with fairly high percentage (~5%) of colluding attackers.

 The rest of the paper is organized as follows: Section II discusses related work.
 Section III describes our system model.
 In Section IV, we discuss the security requirements in detail and describe the threat model of this work.
 In Section V, we present the details of the STAMP protocol.
-A security analysis of STAMP against different types of attacks is provided in Section VI.
-In Section VII, we describe our implementation and simulation and present our experimental results on the performance evaluation.
-We give a discussion and outline our future work in Section VIII.
-Finally, Section IX concludes the paper.
+Section VI provides an overview of how STAMP can be practically used in number of scenarios including trusted mobile users and wireless APs.
+A security analysis of STAMP against different types of attacks is provided in Section VII.
+In Section VIII, we describe our implementation and simulation and present our experimental results on the performance evaluation.
+We give a discussion and outline our future work in Section IX.
+Finally, Section X concludes the paper.